Fire and rescue services

 Authorities may close access to certain areas without notice.

-Unexploded weapons/munitions, including landmines, are an increasing danger.
-They can be found in the central highlands and the western, southern and eastern regions, especially around Aden, Lahij, Ad Dali, Al Hudaydah, Al Jawf, Ma'rib, Shabwah and Ta'iz and in Sa'ada province.
+Unexploded weapons and munitions, including landmines, are a major hazard.
+They're found in the central highlands and the western, southern and eastern regions, especially around, but not limited to, Aden, Lahij, Ad Dali, Al Hudaydah, Al Jawf, Ma'rib, Shabwah and Ta'iz and in Sa'ada province.

-Other potential risks may include landmines and unexploded ordnance from the previous and ongoing conflicts, including in some rural areas and areas where there's conflict.
+Other potential risks may include landmines and unexploded ordnance from previous and ongoing conflicts, including in some rural areas and areas where there is conflict.
 Landmine locations may not be marked.

 There are reports of sea mines planted in the southern Red Sea near ports and drifting sea mines near the border with Saudi Arabia.